oasis-tcs/openc2-tc-ops/JADN-and-OpenC2.md

 > Table](images/artifact-pt-example.png)

-Underlying the specification's contents is a rigorous JADN IM, in which each OpenC2 data structure or type is precisely defined (e.g., `Payload` and `Hashes` are structured types that are further defined elsewhere in the OpenC2 IM).
+Underlying the specification's contents is a rigorous JADN IM, in which each OpenC2 information type is precisely defined (e.g., `Payload` and `Hashes` are compound types that are further defined elsewhere in the OpenC2 IM).
 The JADN for the `Artifact` type along with the definition of one of the linked types (`Hashes`) is as follows (in JIDL format for readability):